Ready for something awesome to come off the grill? This shrimp on the barbie is an easy and quick grilled shrimp recipe for summer.

 FishPapa, upon first trying this dish, said, “What did you put on this shrimp?”
 My confident reply was, “Awesome sauce.”
 He honestly couldn’t disagree with me.
 The simple flavors of the spice mixture complement the smoky shrimp perfectly.
 This is a favorite at our house.

 It’s incredibly easy and quick to prepare, meaning you could realistically have dinner on the table in less than 30 minutes.
-I serve it with a rice pilaf and salad or steamed veg.
+I serve it with a rice pilaf and a quick caesar salad or steamed vegetables.

 Put another shrimp on the barbie!